RazanAlsulaymi/EACH-AGENTIC-AI/README.md

 - Dyslexia
 - Processing Disorders
 - Attention and engagement challenges
+- Uknown diagnose is handled by the agent

 Instead of relying on a single chatbot response, EACH uses a **multi-agent architecture** where specialized AI agents collaborate to analyze student needs, generate structured plans, review plan quality, and record teacher feedback.